Amadeus-Winarto/Cache-Simulator/README.md

 ### MESIF

-The MESIF protocol we implement extends the Illinois protocol with *dirty-sharing*.
-An additional state F(Forward) is added to the protocol.
-When a cache line transitions is the Invalid state and the processor does a PrRd, it transitions to the Forward state.
-This allows clean sharing amongst the processors.
+The MESIF protocol we implement extends the Illinois protocol with *clean sharing*.
+An additional state F(orward) is added to the protocol.
+When a cache line is in the Invalid state and the processor does a PrRd, it transitions to the Forward state.
+This allows clean-sharing amongst the processors.
+Daisy-chain hardware is still assumed whenever the Forward state is absent but the data is shared.
+For example, in the edge case were the cache line is in the F state and is evicted, then on the next cache miss, if the cache line is shared, the daisy chain penalty is taken on top of the 2*N cycles.

 The MESIF protocol implemented in our simulator is thus as follows: